LukeGrahamLandry/franca/devlog.md

   so don't exec it everytime so the Engine is reused and it naturally stays cached.
 6298. don't hold the lock while compiling.
 5376. don't re-lookup the main module from the bytes every time.
 3747.
+- let the web demo fetch urls. since i need to put it on my domain to defeat the cors police, might as well use it as a mirror for when github dies as well.
+- prospero: fixed dead_code removing par so sigenture matches for wasm.
+- chess/perft: don't write the position twice when the only thing that changes is whose turn it is
+  - confused myself with unstable sort when checking i didn't break the test results

 ## (Dec 10)